Zeeeepa/xyops/docs/tickets.md

 ## Searching and Presets

 The Tickets page includes a search interface with query filters (text, type, status, assignees, tags, date ranges) and sorting.
-You can save frequent searches as presets in the UI (e.g., “My Inbox”, “Overdue Tickets”, “Severity 1”).
+You can save frequent searches as presets in the UI (e.g., "My Inbox", "Overdue Tickets", "Severity 1").
 Presets appear in the sidebar for quick access.

 Programmatic searches are available via [search_tickets](api.md#search_tickets) (supports pagination and compact responses).